MOhammedRiaad/GoodReadsSimple/README.md

 ## JWT for Authentication

--- JWT is now the top recomended authuntication method for `RESTAPI` as for security .
+JWT is now the top recomended authuntication method for `RESTAPI` as for security .

 ##  swagger for API documentation

--- swagger was used to provide a documentation and testing for apis before connecting to FrontEnd
+ swagger was used to provide a documentation and testing for apis before connecting to FrontEnd

 ## ESLint  for providing linting and force coding styles to all files

---eslint is one of the famous ways to lint your javascript files and force code styles
+eslint is one of the famous ways to lint your javascript files and force code styles

 ## Cors for cross orgin